DiYi1999/ISTGAD/README.md

 # ISTGAD

-We will make the code available once the paper has been accepted.Thank you for your interest and patience!
+The code and data will be made available upon acceptance of the paper.
+We sincerely appreciate your interest and patience!